 - Visit the clerk of the court and apply.
 You will need to fill out the “Application for Pledge of Real Estate for Surety Bond” and turn it in to the clerk.

 - Visit your South Carolina Bar member attorney and have them complete a “Certificate of Value for Real Estate for Bond”.
-Your attorney will perform a 62 year title search in order to determine the value of your property.
+Your criminal defense lawyer will perform a 62 year title search in order to determine the value of your property.
 The value of the property will be based on the appraised value as per the County Tax Assessor.

 - File the “Notice of Pledge of Real Estate” with the clerk of the court.
 They may require additional documentation depending on the property, county, and court.
 A $10 filing fee will be required at the time of filing.